1. My wife says she won’t’ give me a divorce. Do I have to stay married to her?

 - the ability to pay of the spouse who will be paying alimony

-- I heard I can get a divorce in Nevada in just one day.
+7. My friend told me I can get a divorce in Nevada in just one day.
+Is that true?

 Not anymore.
-We do wish this misconception about divorce in Nevada would go away.
-We still get the question nearly every day despite the fact that this hasn’t been true for at least 10 years.
+We do wish this misconception about getting a divorce in Nevada would go away.
+We still get the question nearly every day despite the fact that this hasn’t been true for at least 10 years!

 Back in the 50’s when it was popular to get a divorce in Nevada because of the short residency requirement, yes, you could often get a divorce in Nevada in a day (after establishing residency).
 And even just 15 years ago, you could get it done in just a few days.
 What happened is that between budget cuts, the now much larger population of Nevada, and the many people who establish residency to get a divorce, family courts in Nevada have become overwhelmed.